 We also explore the relationship between the well-studied problem of high-multiplicity scheduling and high-multiplicity election manipulation (see Section~\ref{s:scheduling}).
 In the process, we show that for any fixed set of job lengths, high-multiplicity scheduling on uniform parallel machines (this is the case where different machines can have different speeds) is in \p\ (Theorem~\ref{t:mdd}).
 Previous work showed that for two job lengths, high-multiplicity scheduling on uniform parallel machines is in \p~\cite{mcc-sma-spi:j:two-lengths}, and very recent work shows that for any fixed number of job lengths, high-multiplicity scheduling on {\em identical} parallel machines (basically bin packing) is in \p~\cite{goe-rot:c:bin-packing-constant}.

 In general, we find that the complexity of polynomial-time election problems in standard representation does not increase when moving to the high-multiplicity case.
-This is in line with related work that considers high-multiplicity representation of elections (there simply called succinct elections), which did not find a case where the complexity increases~\cite{fal-hem-hem-rot:j:llull,fal-hem-hem:j:bribery,hem-hem-rot:j:hybrid,fal-hem-hem-rot:j:single-peaked-preferences}.
+This is in line with related work that includes results for high-multiplicity elections (there simply called succinct elections), which does not include any case where the complexity increases~\cite{fal-hem-hem:j:bribery,fal-hem-hem-rot:j:llull,fal-hem-hem-rot:j:single-peaked-preferences,hem-hem-rot:j:hybrid,rus:t:borda}.
 And this general behavior is also found in the literature on high-multiplicity scheduling.
 For example, with respect to scheduling, Clifford and Posner~\shortcite{cli-pos:j:parallel-machine-scheduling} states: ``\ldots we do not know of a problem that can be solved in polynomial time, under standard encoding, yet is \np-complete under HM encoding.''